gocemitevski/osnovni-ucilista-mk/README.md

 ### `npm run build:sitemap`

 Builds the sitemap based on the [buildSitemap.js](/src/buildSitemap.js) script and prints the output in the console.
-The output needs to be manually copied over the existing content in [sitemap.xml](/public/sitemap.xml) to be applied.
+The output is automatically saved to [sitemap.xml](/public/sitemap.xml).

 ### `npm run eject`